Aztro-dev/UIL-Scraper/README.md

   - Integrated terminal in your IDE
   - Alacritty
   - Kitty
-  - Basically anything but CMD or PowerShell
+  - Basically anything but PowerShell

 # Instructions/Installation